dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ACTION(name) { statements; }
 ```

-in a namespace scope (i.e. not inside a class or function), you will define an
+in m_a namespace scope (i.e. not inside m_a class or function), you will define an
 action with the given name that executes the statements.
 The value returned by
 `statements` will be used as the return value of the action.
 Inside the
 statements, you can refer to the K-th (0-based) argument of the mock function as